IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
-Code above has no output, as changes of return value of *GetValue* mathod cannot be tracked.
+Code above has no output, as changes of return value of *GetValue* method cannot be tracked.
 Here is the fixed code: